 Today, boxers are much bigger, stronger and faster than they were 50 years ago.
 Boxing is an anaerobic and explosive sport.
 Throwing quick punches, swinging for hard punches, absorbing your opponents attack and defending yourself makes boxing right on the top of physically demanding sports.
 We’ve all seen Rocky, and I bet that even some of you tried to replicate Rocky’s training regime.

 Waking up before the sunrise and going on a run.
-The majority of boxers train that way.
+The majority of boxers do their boxing training that way.

 Now pay attention to what I am about to say; excessive running won’t help you become a great fighter.
 As I have said, boxing is an anaerobic sport.
 That means that you perform a high number of actions without oxygen.
 Anaerobic activities and exercises will incredibly stress your muscles for short periods of time.